triggermesh/docs/docs/targets/awss3.md

 ![Bridge overview](../images/aws-targets/aws-s3-bridge-create-3.png)

-After submitting the bridge, and allowing some configuration time, a green check mark on the main _Bridges_ page indicates that the bridge with the AWS S3 Target was successfully created.
+After submitting the Bridge, and allowing for some configuration time, a green check mark on the main _Bridges_ page indicates that the Bridge with the AWS S3 Target was successfully created.

 ![Bridge status](../images/bridge-status-green.png)